 3. Sleek Strands With Swooped Bangs

 Why we love it: Sleek strands are always on-trend, and pairing them with swooped bangs takes your look to the next level that embodies the ‘90s.

 How to get the look: Consult with your stylist about cutting your fringe at an angle.
 Your bangs should slightly cover one of your eyes to really nail the look.

-Why we love them: Micro braids are a versatile 'do that can be styled just like your natural hair.
+Why we love it: Micro braids are a versatile 'do that can be styled just like your natural hair.
 Since these braids are on the small and thin side, you’ll be able to achieve a full look with tons of movement.

 Why we love it: A sock bun with baby hairs is a classic updo style that helps you maintain a polished and put-together appearance.
 The pairing also works in your favor to keep your strands tucked away while adding a bit of flair to your look.

 Flip it inside out and roll the bun down the ponytail.
 Pin any stray hairs in place with a bobby pin.
-Place a dime-sized amount of hair gel, like the L’Oréal Paris Studio Line Clean Gel, on a small boar bristle brush and curl the baby hair toward your hairline.
+Place a dime-sized amount of hair gel, like the L’Oréal Paris Studio Line Mega Gel, on an edge brush and curl the baby hair toward your hairline.
 Wrap your hair with a silk scarf for a few minutes to set your style.

 Why we love it: A buzz cut is the true definition of low-maintenance styling.
 This style is simple, chic, and you don’t have to worry about spending hours in the mirror to perfect it each day.